kubevirt/kubevirt.github.io/pages/gcp.md

 ---
-layout: page
+layout: labs
-title: Try KubeVirt on GCP
+title: Easy install using GCP
+permalink: pages/gcp
+lab: kubernetes
+order: 1
 ---

+# Easy install using GCP

 You can try KubeVirt in Google Cloud Platform.